noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_10_Overview.md

 * 80 column width
   * 80 columns was inherited from an older technology known as [punched cards](https://upload.wikimedia.org/wikipedia/commons/f/f3/Punched_card.jpg) had 80 columns.
 We typed them on [card punch machines](https://www.youtube.com/watch?v=YnnGbcM-H8c)  (I spent many hours at an IBM Model 29 keypunch when I was a student.
 Being able to use a keypunch machine got me my first computer job).

+[Video of Tweeting from a Teletype](https://www.youtube.com/watch?v=9TGQ4pnVWSQ) They are *not* doing parsimonious output!

   ### Dumb Terminals

   ![A CRT Dumb Terminal](images/hpDumbTerminal.jpg)